ZhiChen902/SC2-PCR/README.md

 ## Requirements

-If you are using conda, you may configure PointDSC as:
+If you are using conda, you may configure SC2-PCR as:

     conda env create -f environment.yml
     conda activate SC2_PCR